Transmission Service and Repair

 Regular servicing of the transmission is generally overlooked since it is not part of the scheduled engine servicing.
 It is not uncommon to see vehicles with over 100,000km without a transmission service.
 Commencing a regular transmission service schedule from 50,000km then every 40,000km is the best you can do to keep your car’s transmission running well and in return extend the life span of the automatic transmission.

-There is a lot of confusion about servicing the automatic transmission, specifically, if and when it should be done?
+There is a lot of confusion about servicing the automatic transmission – if and when it should be done?

-There is nothing in the owner’s manual / log book to indicate when to service the transmission and the term “filled for life” is often used to indicate it is a non-serviceable item.
+There is nothing in the owner’s manual / log book to indicate when to begin a regular service schedule of the transmission and the term “filled for life” or “sealed for life” are often used to indicate it is a non-serviceable item.

 Automatic transmission overhauls can be very costly, starting at around $2000 for a basic transmission and going up and over $10,000 for more extravagant units.
 From our decades of experience, we are frequently seeing transmissions fail after the manufacturer’s warranty period ends and require extensive repairs.

 Hydraulic control systems often wear out due to lack of servicing (oil and filter changes) and result in slipping clutches and transmission failures.
-Failure at 115,000 to 130,000 kilometres is not uncommon!
-It begs the question – Is “Filled / Sealed for life” meaning only the life of the warranty?
-This may not affect vehicle owners that sell the car after a few years but for longer term ownership it makes sense to service the transmission.
+Failure at 115k to 130,000k is not uncommon!
+It begs the question – is “Filled / Sealed for life” only relating to the timeline of the warranty period?
+This may not affect vehicle owners that choose to change the vehicle when the warranty period expires but for longer term ownership it makes sense to service the transmission.

-But there is a way to prevent premature failure and extend the service life of your automatic transmission.
-And a way to save money in the long term and have a safer, more reliable vehicle in the short term.
+There is a way to prevent premature failure and extend the service life of your automatic transmission.
+There is also an OPTION to save money in the long term and have a safer, more reliable vehicle in the short term.

 Does my transmission get serviced with my regular vehicle servicing?